 Oriphiel thought about how utterly mad Dean had looked.
 Very bad.
 He feared that it could be very bad indeed.

-Dean, Sam, Bobby, Castiel, and Gadreel burst into Jovi’s castle as soon as they could because Dean really didn’t think he could stand waiting any longer.
+Dean, Sam, Bobby, Castiel, and Gadreel burst into Jovi’s castle as soon as they could with a minimum of preparation because Dean really didn’t think he could stand waiting any longer.
+The anticipation was killing him.
 He was so delighted to have the excuse finally he was practically beside himself with glee.

 Not that it mattered now.
 Things would be made right.

 The inside of Jovi’s castle echoed with her essence.
-Everything was peaceful and tasteful and color coordinated, shades of cream and gold and the classier shades of pink.
-It was deserted; wherever the dangles and darkangels were, they weren’t defending the place.
+Everything was peaceful and tasteful and color coordinated, shades of cream and gold and the classier shades of pink, with touches of green and brown that kept it from overwhelming the eye.
+The halls were deserted; wherever the dangles and darkangels were, they weren’t defending the place that was for certain.
 Dean felt surer than ever that he was making the right call.
 If he had walked in so easily, what was stopping Lucifer?
 Nothing, that’s what.
 Jovi was defenseless and she needed protection and he was the only one who could give it to her.
 The only one who could keep her safe.
 She needed him whether she wanted him or not.

 They made their way through empty corridors to a huge, high-ceilinged throne room with a raised set of platforms at the far end.
 On the highest sat a queenly throne made from ebony wood.
 The blackness of the ebony stuck out like a sore thumb against the cream-gold-pink.
+It was so black it felt like it was siphoning off light from the room.
 It was hers; he swore he could sense the remnants of her essence coming off of it.
 The throne was carved with flowers.
 Dean couldn’t see the flowers from where he was, he could only see a distant blur, but he just knew it was flowers.

-A lower platform had two more humble thrones upon it side by side – barely thrones, more like chairs, really, and the lowest still had an even plainer one.
+A lower platform had two more humble thrones upon it side by side – barely thrones, more like chairs, really, and the lowest still had an even plainer one, so small and spindly-legged it seemed like practically a folding chair.
 Dean surmised that this throne belonged to the least popular of Jovi’s darkangels, whoever they were.
 A set of steps ran up the middle of the platforms, covered with a pale rose carpet.
 The carpet looked soft and deep and welcoming and Dean decided later on once he’d won, he’d slip off his boots and walk up and down those steps barefoot in triumph.

-Dean felt a surge of power and got his hopes up, but disappointingly, Crowley and Ruby appeared in the humble side-by-side thrones.
+Dean felt a surge of power in the air and got his hopes up, but disappointingly, Crowley and fricking Ruby, RUBY!!! appeared in the humble side-by-side thrones.
 Sam gaped at the appearance of his former demon squeeze.
 A moment later Metatron appeared in the lowest throne.
 Crowley, Ruby, and Metatron.
 Jovi’s darkangels.
 That’s nice.
 “Really?”